Jai Shri Ram: 1980s and forward

-In the late 1980s, the slogan "Jai Shri Ram" was popularised by Ramanand Sagar's television series Ramayan, where it was used by Hanuman and the Vanara Sena (monkey army) as a war cry when they fought the demon army of Ravana in order to free Sita.
+In the late 1980s, the slogan "Jai Shri Ram" was popularised by Ramanand Sagar's television series Ramayan, where it was used by Hanuman and the Vanara Sena (monkey army) as a war cry when they fought the imperial army of Ravana in order to free Sita.
 Sagar himself acknowledged his contribution, claiming, "College boys don't say 'Hi' any more, they say 'Jai Shri Ram ki' 'Long live Shri Ram'."

 The Hindu nationalist organisation Vishva Hindu Parishad (VHP) and its militant wing Bajrang Dal, carried out a campaign saying "Ram-Ram Chhodo, Jai Shri Ram Bolo" ("Stop saying Ram-Ram, Say Jai Shri Ram").

 During L. K. Advani's ratha yatra to Ayodhya in 1989, the customary slogan Jai Siya Ram was replaced by "Jai Shri Ram".

 The VHP, Bharatiya Janata Party and their Sangh Parivar allies used it extensively in their Ayodhya Ram Janmabhoomi movement.
 Volunteers at Ayodhya at the time would write the slogan on their skin, using their own blood as ink to signify their devotion.
 The organizations also distributed a cassette named as Jai Shri Ram, containing songs like "Ram ji ki sena chali" and "Aya samay jawano jago".
 All the songs in the cassette were set to the tunes of popular Bollywood songs.
 Kar sevaks, led by the Sangh Parivar allies, chanted the slogan of "Jai Shri Ram" when laying a foundation east of the Babri Masjid in August 1992.

 Simultaneously the Rama pictography was changed to projecting a heroic, muscular, and angry Rama.
 A muscular Rama, clad in saffron, was shown towering over an imaginary Ram temple in Ayodhya.
 These images were labelled with the "Jai Shri Ram" slogan (written in the Devanagari script of Hindi).

 A 1995 essay published in Manushi, a journal edited by academic Madhu Kishwar, described how the Sangh Parivar's usage of "Jai Shri Ram", as opposed to "Sita-Ram", lies in the fact that their violent ideas had "no use for a non-macho Ram."
 This also mobilised more people politically, since it was patriarchal.
 Further, the movement was exclusively associated with Ram's birth, which had occurred many years before his marriage to Sita.